Social media is gold for Olympics advertisers

 Take Samsung Electronics, which recently launched its U.S. Olympic Genome Project.
 It uses a game called “How Olympic Are You?” to establish people’s connections to the Olympics, such as finding athletes from their hometowns, or athletes who like the same music or movies they do.

-It gathers the information by tying in to a user’s Facebook page, but it can also work alone for users who aren’t on Facebook or don’t want to link to it.
+It gathers the information by tying in to a user’s Facebook page.
 The game dangles prizes such as discounted electronics and a trip to the Olympics to keep consumers coming back; whenever consumers complete an activity, such as a quiz on Olympic trivia, they are invited to post results to their Facebook page.

 Facebook “is where consumers are,” said Ralph Santana, chief marketing officer of Samsung.
 “If you can figure out how to build communities around your brand, it’s really powerful.”